 Why make homemade pumpkin puree?

 - You live in a country where they do not sell pumpkin puree in cans.
-I’m not sure exactly which countries do and don’t export America’s favorite canned pureed vegetable, but every year it comes up in the comments whenever I post fall pumpkin recipes, so I feel like there are enough of you out there!
+I’m not sure exactly which countries import America’s favorite canned pureed vegetable, but every year, people comment from abroad about being unable to find it after I post a fall pumpkin recipe.
+I feel like there are enough of you out there!

-- You got all of the ingredients to make this soup (yay!!), and now you have lots of pumpkin left over.
+- You got all of the ingredients to make this soup (yay!!), and now you have lots of squash left over.

 - Because sometimes it’s just fun to make something from scratch, like homemade tortillas or pizza dough, even though there are perfectly good versions available at the store.

-First, scoop out the seeds and roast the pumpkin until fork tender…
+First, scoop out the seeds and roast the pumpkin on a baking sheet until fork tender…

 Once cooled, scoop the flesh from the skin and run it through a food processor until it’s smooth.

-Depending on your pumpkin (or squash… this can also be done with certain squashes), the consistency of your puree may be more watery than that of a canned puree.
+Depending on the variety of squash you use, the consistency of your puree may be more watery than that of a canned puree.
 If you’re making pie, you might want to strain the excess liquid by letting it sit in a fine mesh strainer (or cheesecloth) over a bowl for 30 minutes.
-In baking recipes like these cookies or this pumpkin bread, I simply used about 2 tablespoons less liquid (less oil in the cookies, less water in the bread).
+In baking recipes like these cookies or my favorite pumpkin bread, I simply used about 2 tablespoons less liquid (less oil in the cookies, less water in the bread).

 Note: when I used buttercup squash, my puree was much thicker.

-- 1 pumpkin or large squash: a sugar pie pumpkin, cheese pumpkin (pictured), buttercup squash, butternut squash, or kabocha squash.
-Avoid the large halloween carving pumpkins because their flesh is too fibrous for a soft puree.
+- 1 pumpkin or large squash: a sugar pumpkin, cheese pumpkin (pictured), buttercup squash, butternut squash, or kabocha squash.
+Avoid the large Halloween carving pumpkins because their flesh is too fibrous for a soft puree.

 - Roast for 40 minutes or until the flesh is soft and a fork easily slides in.
 Let cool for about 1 hour.
 Use your hands to peel the flesh from the skin and place in a food processor.
 Puree until smooth, let your food processor run for about a minute, stopping to scrape down the sides as needed.